shaolaizheyitao/MQTT/servers.md

 *  [compare the capabilities](server-support) of different brokers

 *  see some of the [public brokers](public_brokers) available for testing on the wiki

+## vertx-mqtt-broker
+[vertx-mqtt-broker](https://github.com/GruppoFilippetti/vertx-mqtt-broker) is an open-source implementation of MQTT server.
+It implements protocol versions 3.1.1 and 3.1, supports QoS 2, and uses OAuth2 for autentication.
+It uses [vert.x](http://vertx.io/) as library for tcp managemnet, non-blocking / actor-model, clustering and auth plugin system.